Kelowna – 3199 Appaloosa Road (Balsam Place)

 Over the years, Connective has developed extensive experience supporting people to secure housing and know how important strong community relationships are to the success of their programs and their participants.
 They look forward to working closely with the community.

-BC Housing and Connective will assess potential residents and offer the housing to people based on their individual needs and supports available.
+BC Housing and Connective will assess potential residents and offer the temporary housing to people based on their individual needs and supports available.
 This process will help ensure residents are set up for success and more likely to remain housed.

 Community engagement